edward-jazzhands/textual-libraries/README.md

 1) Fork the repo
 2) Make a copy of any post in the _posts folder.
 Follow the template and substitute in your own information.
-3) Place a screenshot of your library in assets/img/posts, and ensure it matches the img option in your post header.
+3) Place a screenshot of your library in assets/img/posts.
+Ensure the path matches the img option in your post header.
 4) Submit a PR with these changes.

 I'm hoping that if we all work together, we can make the perfect resource for people looking for third-party libraries, as well as give library creators a fancy venue for showcasing their libraries to other Textual creators.